smitwaman/aws-cloud-appserver-demo/Part-4.md

  ▪️ ssh -i key.pem user@public IP

-Here replace user as your username and paste public IP that you had copied simply hit 🎯 enter.
+Here replace user as your username and paste public IP that you had copied.
+Now, simply hit 🎯 enter.

+Read instructions and type yes for permanently adding your EC2 in trusted user list.